ksahlin/ultra/README.md

                /your/full/path/to/test/SIRV_genes_C_170612a.gtf  \
                [/your/full/path/to/test]/reads.fa outfolder/  [optional parameters]
 ```

 Specify the **absolute path** to the GTF-file on your system, otherwise `gffutils` will complain and giva a cryptic `ValueError: unknown url type:` error message.
-Outfile will be `outfolder/reads.sam`, unless you specify your custom prefix filename with `--prefix`.
+Outfile will be `outfolder/reads.sam`, unless you specify your custom prefix filename with `--prefix`. **Update: As from version 0.0.4.1 and upwards you don't need the absolute path.**

 #### 6.(Optional) Install of StrobeMap